 What kind of reactions can someone have to a bee or wasp sting?

 Within 2-10 minutes of being stung, a person’s body will react.
 If a person experiences a moderate allergic reaction to a sting, they are 5 to 10 percent more likely to develop a systemic reaction in the future.
+Generally speaking, reactions can fall into three different categories.

-A mild reaction will mainly affect the area of the skin that was punctured and can result in one or all of the following:
+These will mainly affect the area of the skin that was punctured and can result in one or all of the following:

-A moderate allergic reaction follows similar symptoms to those of a mild reaction, however, symptoms tend to be more amplified and can take longer to heal.
+These follow similar symptoms to those of a mild reaction, however, symptoms tend to be more amplified and can take longer to heal.
 Expect reactions to be one or all of the following:

 - Swelling around sting increases in diameter